DavidSchinazi/masque-drafts/draft-cms-masque-ip-proxy-reqs.md

 can also be used to connect devices that cannot run VPN clients through to the network.

+## Consumer VPN

+Consumer VPNs refer to network applications that allow a user to hide some properties of their traffic from some network observers.
+In particular, it can hide the identity of servers the client is connecting to from the client's network provider, and can hide the client's IP address (and derived geographical information) from the servers they are communicating with.
+Note that this hidden information is now available to the VPN service provider, so is only beneficial for clients who trust the VPN service provider more than other entities.

 # Requirements

 This section lists requirements for a protocol that can proxy IP over an HTTP